IoTrim/iotrim.github.io/README.md

 year={2021}
 }

-* Our project won one of the Top 10 spots in the <a href="https://telekom-challenge.com/">Telekom Challenge</a> amongst 180 startup teams around the world.
+* Our team has recently won one of the TOP 10 spots in the <a href="https://telekom-challenge.com/">Telekom Challenge</a> Development Stream, receiving a generous gift to develop a prototype for the blocking system, IoTrimmer.

 <a href="https://telekom-challenge.com/"><img src="https://raw.githubusercontent.com/IoTrim/iotrimlist/master/telekom.png" width="500"/></a>